Summer has arrived! School is out for summer vacation, emails are sent at a slower rate, and more people are sporting a golden tan.

 Depending on which sector your nonprofit is in, the summer may be the perfect time for your nonprofit, staff, and volunteers to take a break before the fall.
-Or, maybe it’s the opposite situation for your organization, and it is a crucial period for your fundraising campaigns and you are offering more summer activities.
+Or, maybe it’s the opposite, and it is a crucial period for your fundraising campaigns and you are offering more summer activities.

-For this article, let's assume that your nonprofit is taking a well-deserved vacation!
+For the purposes of this article, let's assume that your nonprofit is taking a well-deserved vacation!

 Holidays usually mean well-deserved relaxing and resting after a year of hard work.
 However, what if you tackle a list of tasks that help management of your nonprofit smooth and efficient in the fall?

 Here is a list of small tasks that are useful to complete during the summer holiday before the start of the new school year: